Economic history of Germany: Post-World War II

 The first several years after World War II were years of bitter penury for the Germans.
-Seven million forced laborers left for their own land, but about 14 million Germans came in from the East, living for years in dismal camps.
+Seven million forced laborers left for their own land, but about 14 million Germans came in from the East, living for years.
 It took nearly a decade for all the German POWs to return.
 In the West, farm production fell, food supplies were cut off from eastern Germany (controlled by the Soviets) and food shipments extorted from conquered lands ended.
 The standard of living fell to levels not seen in a century, and food was always in short supply.
 High inflation made savings (and debts) lose 99% of their value, while the black market distorted the economy.
-In the East, the Soviets crushed dissent and imposed another police state, often employing ex-Nazis in the dreaded Stasi.
-The Soviets extracted about 23% of the East German GNP for reparations, while in the West reparations were a minor factor.

 Even while the Marshall Plan was being implemented, the dismantling of ostensibly German industry continued; and in 1949 Konrad Adenauer, an opponent to Hitler's regime and the head of the Christian Democratic Union, wrote to the Allies requesting the end of industrial dismantling, citing the inherent contradiction between encouraging industrial growth and removing factories, and also the unpopularity of the policy.
-Adenauer had been released from prison, only to discover that the Soviets had effectively divided Europe with Germany divided even further.
 Support for dismantling was by this time coming predominantly from the French, and the Petersberg Agreement of November 1949 greatly reduced the levels of deindustrialization, though dismantling of minor factories continued until 1951.
-The first "level of industry" plan, signed by the Allies on March 29, 1946, had stated that German heavy industry was to be lowered to 50% of its 1938 levels by the destruction of 1,500 listed manufacturing plants.
+The first "level of industry" plan, signed by the Allies on March 29, 1946, had stated that German heavy industry was to be lowered to 50% of its 1938 levels via the destruction of 1,500 listed manufacturing plants.
 Marshall Plan played a huge role in post-war recovery for Europe in general.
 1948, conditions were improving, European workers exceeded by 20 percent from the earning from the west side.
 Thanks to the Plan, during 1952, it went up 35 percent of the industrial and agricultural.